awsdocs/amazon-personalize-developer-guide/doc_source/batch-data-upload.md

 ## Input and output JSON examples<a name="batch-recommendations-json-examples"></a>

 How you format your input data depends on the type of batch job you create and the recipe you use\.
 The following sections list correctly formatted JSON input and output examples for batch inference jobs and batch segment jobs\.
+You can't get batch recommendations with the Trending\-Now recipe\.

  If you use a filter with placeholder parameters, such as `$GENRE`, you must provide the values for the parameters in a `filterValues` object in your input JSON\.
 For more information see [Providing filter values in your input JSON](filter-batch.md#providing-filter-values)\.